 Keeping it brassy

-Another carryover trend from Fall 2017 is brass, and warm metals.
 This trend especially favors aged and vintage looking brass.
-Cabinet hardware is one way to incorporate brass into the kitchen, but what about all of those nickel fixtures you don’t have the budget to replace right now?
+Cabinet hardware is one way to incorporate brass into the kitchen, but what about all those nickel fixtures and stainless appliances you don’t have the budget to replace right now?
 Not to worry, mixing metals is A-OK!
 And when done right, it can create very interesting visual appeal.

 Just because you have existing chromes or nickels dominating your kitchen, doesn’t mean you can’t enjoy this trend.
-Play with different metals, bring in some copper, steel, and bronze, and allow them to be cohered by the fact that they are all different….
-Which is the PERFECT segue to our next trend!
+Play with different metals, bring in some copper, steel, and bronze, and allow them to be stylishly cohered by the fact that they are all different.

 For walls, mill work will work